orbeon/orbeon-forms-doc/installation/README.md

 ## Hardware requirements

-We recomemnd you run Orbeon Forms on a dedicated server or instance that satisfies the following requirements:
+We recommend you run Orbeon Forms on a dedicated server or instance that satisfies the following requirements:

 * CPU: recent 4-core, or more, Intel Xeon or Core i7.
 We don't recommend AMD CPUs, which, as of 2015, tend to be 2-4 times slower than Intel CPUs per core.
 * RAM: 2 GB of RAM, or more, available to the Java Virtual Machine (JVM heap size).